Surajb9/JasonPowerDb-Project/README.md

 # **INTEGRATING JSPDB(JASON POWER DB)TO AN WEB APP**
 ##                                                     PROJECT ELUCIDATION :
-**"This Project Is all About how input User  Data is Captured in JasonPower DB in Real-Time from a Sample WebForm by using Inserting Small Chunks of code into the Applications Base Code by using JasonPowerDB JavaScript Library:jpdb-commons.js"**
+**"This Project Is all About how input User  Data is Captured in JasonPower DB in Real-Time from a Sample WebForm by Inserting Small Chunks of code into the Applications Base Code by using JasonPowerDB JavaScript Library:jpdb-commons.js."**
 ### WHAT IS JSON POWER DB?
 * JsonPowerDB (JPDB) is Next Generation, Creative and Disruptive Multi-mode DBMS,Database Server with Developer friendly REST API services.
-It's a High Performance, Light Weight, Ajax Enabled, Serverless, Simple to Use, Real-time Database
+It's a High Performance, Light Weight, Ajax Enabled, Serverless, Simple to Use, Real-time Database.
 ### JPDB-ADVANTAGES :
 1. Nimble, Simple to use, In Memory, Real-time DBMS.
 2. Multi-mode DBMS - Document DB, Key-Value DB, RDBMS support.